 During NSC campus closure due to COVID-19, Early Childhood Education (ECE) advisors will still be available for scheduled appointments through both Zoom and phone.
 You can schedule an appointment with your advisor by logging into Starfish, by emailing firstname.lastname@example.org or calling our office at (206) 934-4566.

-Young children need high quality, well educated teachers.
-Become a professional early childhood educator by training in North's new ECE curriculum.
-You can work toward an Associate of Applied Science degree in ECE by enrolling in a series of stackable certificates.
+Young children need high quality, well-educated teachers.
+Families need caring, informed advocates.
+Become an early childhood professional by enrolling in North's ECE programs.
+North's Early Childhood Education pathway includes statewide stackable certificates, an Associate of Applied Sciences (AAS) degree and a Bachelor of Applied Science.
 Start with the new Early Childhood Initial Certificate.
-The full curriculum changes/new certificates are available now!

 North Seattle College offers common courses in Early Childhood Education that can be transferred to other two-year schools.
 We offer the 12-credit State Initial Certificate in Early Childhood Education, which can be earned in one quarter, the 8-credit State Short Certificate that builds upon the Initial Certificate, and the 27-credit State Certificate that builds upon the Initial and State certificates.

 These stackable certificates can lead to our AAS in Early Childhood Education, which requires 90 credits, or 43 in addition to the Stackable Certificates

 NSC Workforce Instruction Division

 Join the ECE Connection Newsletter